-SET $\downarrow$ $igwedge$ $ ightarrow$ units params $f{INPUTS}$ outputs alarms comms tm/log setup test end FACTO1 to FACTn FINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
-Enter the scaling factor for this correction point.
+SET) ↓ $ ightarrow$ units params $ extbf{INPUTS}$ outputs alarms comms tm/log setup test end FACTO1 to FACTn FINP This parameter is available for viewing and editing only when the correction type is set to Non-linear.
+Enter the scaling factor for this correction point in the same units of measure as the single K-factor above.
 The correction factor cannot be 0 (zero).
-The contestion factor cannot be a (2010).
 REMOTE KEY You can assign the remote key input to duplicate any one of the key switches on the front panel.
 Press or to select NO-1 through NO-5 as the key on the front panel (from left to right) that is set as the remote key input.
 Select NONE to disable the remote key function.